Engineering Atom-Photon Hybridization with Density-Modulated Atomic Ensembles in Coupled Cavities: Gaussian Cloud

-The bright and dark frequencies of a subwavelength cloud can be obtained analytically from the two-mode solution of Eq.~\eqref{aa}, without resorting to the full Hamiltonian~\eqref{H} and its degeneracies, see SM.
-These frequencies correspond to the eigenenergies of the effective reduced Hamiltonian,
+The resonances for a subwavelength cloud can be obtained analytically from the two-mode solution of Eq.~\eqref{aa}, without resorting to the full Hamiltonian~\eqref{H} and its degeneracies, see Appendix A. They correspond to the eigenenergies of the effective reduced Hamiltonian,